-В. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
-Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs. □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Homeownership Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element below: See Attachment B.1 Revision of PHA Plan Elements See Attachment B.1.a Key Modifications ACOP FY24 See Attachment B.1.b Key Modifications Admin Plan FY24 (c) The PHA must submit its Deconcentration Policy for Field Office Review.
+B. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
+Y N ⊠ Statement of Housing Needs and Strategy for Addressing Housing Needs. ⊠ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. ⊠ Financial Resources. ⊠ Rent Determination. ⊠ Homeownership Programs. ⊠ Safety and Crime Prevention. ⊠ Pet Policy. ⊠ Substantial Deviation. ⊠ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element below: See Attachment B.1 Revision of PHA Plan Elements See Attachment B.1.a Key Modifications ACOP FY24 See Attachment B.1.b Key Modifications Admin Plan FY24 (c) The PHA must submit its Deconcentration Policy for Field Office Review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N B.3 Progress Report.
-Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5 Vear Plan.
+Y N □ Mixed Finance Nodernization or Development. □ Demolition and/or Disposition. □ Conversion of Public Housing to Tenant Based Assistance. □ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. □ Project Based Vouchers. □ Units with Approved Vacancies for Modernization. □ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
+B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
 See Attachment B.3 Progress Report